-• North America is primed to open its lithium refining account and ASX juniors are jumping in to fill the gaps
+North America is opening its doors to lithium refinement.
+These ASX juniors are stepping in to help

 China and the West have had a long, fruitful lithium relationship over the years.
 That’s changing.
 Some relationships are forever, however some just grow apart.